kennymcmillan/WA_RAG/README.md

    - Shows number of results from each retrieval method
    - Helps diagnose and optimize retrieval performance

+5. **Table Extraction and Processing**:
+   - Automatically detects and extracts tables from PDF documents
+   - Preserves table structure in document content and metadata
+   - Enhanced search that prioritizes tables for data-related queries
+   - Tables are specially marked in content with [TABLE X] tags
+   - Table content receives boosted relevance during search
+   - LLM receives special instructions when tables are present in results

 ### LLM Performance

 The application uses **DeepSeek R1 Distill Llama 70B** (free) through OpenRouter API.
 This model offers exceptional performance for document analysis and question answering: